After you've submitted the Party Registration Form, review the "Private Party Policy" and "Checklist for Hosts."

 Hosts of private parties (defined as gatherings of 20 or more) must fill out the Party Registration form, available in the Resident Dean's Office, and return it, legibly signed both by hosts and entryway tutors, to the Resident Dean's Office.
 The Party Registration form is due before noon the day of the party (or noon on Friday for weekend parties).

 Funds from the College or from its agents (including House Committees) may not be used to support private parties held in private rooms.

 Alcohol consumption is prohibited to all persons (students, guests, tutors, faculty, and staff) in all public areas of Quincy house, except during special events sanctioned by the House.
 Public areas include all of the following: courtyards, stairwells, hallways, elevators, lobby areas in New Quincy (including the grille area), and all other obviously public localities.
 Please use good judgment.
-This policy seeks to eliminate problems of spillage and roving parties/partygoers, as well as reduce the need for tutors to inspect identification for birth dates.
 All persons found drinking alcohol, or carrying open containers, in the House's public areas will be asked to cease this behavior immediately; failure to do so will constitute grounds for disciplinary action.
 We appreciate your cooperation and understanding as well as that of your guests in honoring this policy.